Michael J. Lang

 Michael J. Lang is a Canadian Private Equity Investor and sits on the board of directors for numerous companies and organizations.
 He founded Beau Canada Explorations Ltd., AgJunction and Stonebridge Merchant Capital Corp.
-He is actively involved with various not-for-profit organization and is chairman for Calgary Urban Project Society (CUPS).
+He is actively involved with various not-for-profit organization and is past chairman for Calgary Urban Project Society (CUPS).
 Michael J. Lang received the Sovereign Medal for Volunteerism from the Government of Canada.
-Mr. Lang is a Honorary Colonel of the King's Own Regiment.
+Mr. Lang was the Honorary Colonel of the King's Own Regiment.

 A graduate from the University of Alberta Michael J. Lang is also on the Business Advisory Council for the University of Alberta. and the University of Calgary.

 Education

-Mr. Lang studied at the University of Alberta obtaining his Bachelor of Science in Biology and Chemistry in 1979.
-Straight after earning his undergraduate degree he continued his studies with the University of Alberta and obtained his Master of Business Administration (MBA) in 1981.
+Mr. Lang studied at the University of Alberta obtaining his Bachelor of Science in Biology and Chemistry.
+Straight after earning his undergraduate degree he continued his studies with the University of Alberta and obtained his Master of Business Administration (MBA).
 In 2015 Lang was awarded the ICD.D designation through University of Toronto’s Rotman School of Management.